jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 The discussion needs to reference the computational results, at minimum to justify the computational experiment as opposed to solely a conceptual exploration.

 > We have added some modifications to the discussion to reference our computational results more directly and clearly.
+Please see underlined changes in section 4.

 ### Key points